akshay-panwar/dv/index.md

     With mitigations ranging between 6 months and a year we still see nearly 500K deaths, just later

+# But, there is hope!
-## For two months of containment to be better than two weeks of containment, the situation on the ground has to change
+### For two months of containment to be better than two weeks of containment, the situation on the ground has to change

 There is a simple truth behind the problems with these modeling conclusions. **The duration of containment efforts does not matter**, if transmission rates return to normal when they end, and mortality rates have not improved.
 This is simply because **as long as a large majority of the population remains uninfected, lifting containment measures will lead to an epidemic almost as large as would happen without having mitigations in place at all.**